rockstor/rockstor-core/README.md

 Development environment setup and contribution guidelines are available in our docs:
 [Contributing to Rockstor - Overview](http://rockstor.com/docs/contribute.html)

-There is no contributor licence agreement.
+There is no Contributor License Agreement (CLA).

 Pull requests are welcome.
 Pick an issue that interests you or create a new one.
 Please also references our [friendly community forum ](http://forum.rockstor.com)